Mozetsu/gitgood/README.md

-# Git good (at it)
+# Git good (at it) --- [ Danger branch ]
-This is a dummy readme file 👽

-// Random comment passing by 😆

-console.log('Test, test, test... ')
+Warning - You are now in the [ Danger Zone ] 💀

+Be sure to know what you are doing 🔴